-SWITCH NAME FUNCTION 707 Trigger Press the switch to alternate odometer displays.
-High beam Press the switch to switch the headlamp to high beam.
-Low beam/ flash to pass Press the switch to switch the headlamp to low beam.
+SWITCH NAME FUNCTION Trigger Press the switch to alternate odometer displays.
+High beam Press the switch to switch the headlamp to high beam. ow beam/ ish to pass Press the switch to switch the headlamp to low beam.
 Press and release to flash the high beam.
-In ACC, press to activate the headlamp. (((Ş. Voice recogni- tion Initiates a voice recognition session.
-RES7 CRUJSE SET^ Cruise control Three-way switch, operates cruise control functions.
-Home/volume/ previous/next Five-way switch, operates radio functions.
-The state of the Left turn Press the switch to signal a left turn.
+In ACC, press to activate the headlamp. (((5 Voice recognition Initiates a voice recognition session.
+RES/+ CRUISE SET/- Cruise control Three-way switch, operates cruise control functions.